 🎉 Pop quiz – Liven up your presentation with fun polling or multiple-choice questions.
 Let the whole crowd join and answer by using an online quiz platform; there are many for you to choose from (AhaSlides, Quizziz, Kahoot, etc.).

 🎉 Charades – Get participants up and use their body language to describe a provided word or phrase.
 You can divide the audience into teams to make it more competitive and heat up the atmosphere.

 🎉 Would you rather? – Many participants prefer sitting on their chairs while enjoying games, so juice up your presentation with an easy-peasy one like Would you rather?.
 Give them two options, like would you rather live in a forest or a cave?, then ask them to vote for their favourite option and explain why they did.

-Most of the time, presenters host an ‘ask me anything’ session at the end of their presentations to collect questions and then address them.
-Q&A time ensures everyone is on the same page after getting a bucketload of information to digest, while also giving you a chance to talk and interact directly with your audience.
+Presenters usually host an ‘ask me anything’ session at the end of their presentations to collect questions and then address them.
+Q&A time ensures everyone is on the same page after getting a bucketload of information to digest while also giving you a chance to talk and interact directly with your audience.

 To not miss a beat, we recommend using an online Q&A tool to collect and display questions so you can answer one-by-one.
 This kind of tool helps you manage all questions flocking in and allows people to ask anonymously (which is a relief for many people, I’m sure).

 5. Present with props

 This old trick brings more power to your presentation than you might think.
 Props can grab the audience’s attention faster than when you only speak or show 2D images and they’re great visual aids to help people understand what you’re talking about.
 That’s a presenter’s dream.

 Bring some props that link to your message and help you communicate visually with the audience.
 Don’t pick something random irrelevant to your topic, no matter how ‘cool’ it is.